kubevirt/kubevirt.github.io/_posts/2019-10-23-KubeVirt_k8s_crio_from_scratch_installing_KubeVirt.md

 * [KubeVirt: requirements and first Virtual Machine]({% post_url 2019-10-23-KubeVirt_k8s_crio_from_scratch_installing_KubeVirt %})

 In the first blogpost of the series ([KubeVirt on Kubernetes with CRI-O from scratch)]({% post_url 2019-10-09-KubeVirt_k8s_crio_from_scratch %}) the initial set up for a CRI-O runtime environment has been covered.

-In the second blogpost of the series ([Kubernetes: Cluster and Network]({% post_url 2019-10-16-KubeVirt_k8s_crio_from_scratch_installing_kubernetes %})) the Kubernetes cluster and network were set up based in the CRI-O installation already prepared in the first post.
+In the second blogpost of the series ([Kubernetes: Cluster and Network]({% post_url 2019-10-16-KubeVirt_k8s_crio_from_scratch_installing_kubernetes %})) the Kubernetes cluster and network were set up based on the CRI-O installation already prepared in the first post.

 This is the last blogpost of the series of 3, in this case KubeVirt is going to be installed and also would be used to deploy an example Virtual Machine.

 ## Installing KubeVirt
 What is KubeVirt? if you navigate to the [KubeVirt webpage](https://kubevirt.io) you can read:

->KubeVirt technology addresses the needs of development teams that have adopted or want to adopt Kubernetes but possess existing Virtual Machine-based workloads that cannot be easily containerized.
+> KubeVirt technology addresses the needs of development teams that have adopted or want to adopt Kubernetes but possess existing Virtual Machine-based workloads that cannot be easily containerized.
 More specifically, the technology provides a unified development platform where developers can build, modify, and deploy applications residing in both Application Containers as well as Virtual Machines in a common, shared environment.

->Benefits are broad and significant.
+> Benefits are broad and significant.
 Teams with a reliance on existing virtual machine-based workloads are empowered to rapidly containerize applications.
 With virtualized workloads placed directly in development workflows, teams can decompose them over time while still leveraging remaining virtualized components as is comfortably desired.

 In this example there is a Kubernetes cluster compose of one master, for it to be schedulable to host the KubeVirt pods, a little modification has to be done:
 ```sh